blhagadorn/twilio-microservice/README.md

 # twilio-microservice
-Microservice for sending SMS from a container build with distroless containers
+Microservice for sending SMS via Twilio API from a container e.g. in Kubernetes

 ## Env Files
 Replace `.env-example` with real `.env` attributes.
 The `TO_NUMBER` and `FROM_NUMBER` are for testing purposes, but should be in the JSON request instead.